mikemensah21/Cybersecurity-Portfolio/AWS Splunk Instance.md

 # Splunk Home Lab on AWS

-This repository documents my journey setting up a personal Splunk home lab on an AWS EC2 instance.
+This repository documents my journey setting up a personal Splunk home lab on an AWS Lightsail instance.
 It's designed for learning Splunk and experimenting with data analysis.

 ## Objectives